-At BoyesLegal APC, we have extensive experience negotiating and litigating wrongful death claims in California and Arizona.
+At BoyesLegal APC, we have extensive experience negotiating and litigating wrongful death claims in California.
 When you meet with us, we will offer you a supportive environment where you can make informed decisions about your case.
 You can depend on us to identify the responsible party, hold them accountable, and protect your rights.
 Contact our office today to learn how we can help.

 Wrongful death refers to death that results from the negligent, reckless, or malicious conduct of another party.
 To win your wrongful death claim, we must prove that:

 - The defendant owed your loved one a duty of care

 - That breach directly caused your loved one’s fatal injury

 - You sustained damages, such as loss of financial support and companionship